moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/routable_tokens.md

   all existing legacy tokens to `<token>_payload_json`.
 - The usage of `json` would allow us to add temporary or permanent indexes to look for all tokens using a particular `key_hash`.
+- The usage of `routable_token` can be controlled with feature flags to ensure safe rollout.

 The `secrets.yml` structure: